Monk fruit has rapidly become one of the most popular baking ingredients in the keto and low-carb community.

-Accordingly, I wouldn’t put my hand in the fire that erythritol could be the utterly keto-friendly sweetener.
+Accordingly, I wouldn’t put my hand in the fire that erythritol could be the keto-friendly sweetener.

 Monk Fruit vs. Stevia on Keto

 Monk fruit has a similar effect to stevia.
-However, as the extract of the green leaves, that of monk fruit is extremely sweet and adds about 250 times the sweetness to foods compared to sugar.
+However, the extract of the green leaves, that of monk fruit, is extremely sweet and adds about 250 times the sweetness to foods compared to sugar.

 The natural sweeteners also performed similarly in a recent study.

-After consuming beverages sweetened with stevia and monk fruit, researchers did not find a significant difference in blood glucose and insulin levels (Tey et al. 201720).
+After consuming beverages sweetened with stevia and monk fruit, researchers found no significant difference in blood glucose and insulin levels (Tey et al. 201720).

-Similarly, both calorie-free sweeteners can cause cravings due to their extreme sweetness (Yang 201021).
+Similarly, these zero-calorie sweeteners can cause cravings due to their extreme sweetness (Yang 201021).

 In addition, steviol glycosides, like monk fruit mogrosides, can stimulate insulin secretion directly in the pancreas (Jeppesen et al. 200022).